Keeper of the Chronicle

 lore export, lore export --format prompt, lore config <key> <value>

-lore security, lore trust refresh, lore trust explain <id>
+lore security, lore lint, lore lint --json, lore trust refresh, lore trust explain <id>

-lore hook install, lore awaken, lore slumber, lore doctor, lore ui
+lore hook install, lore awaken, lore awaken --harmonize, lore slumber, lore sync, lore doctor, lore ui